leonWarscheck/blog/src/features/symbol-trainer/README.md

 ### Selectors

-Selectors are pure functions that access values from the store and localStorage (in this case provided via `useContext`).
+Selectors are pure functions that access values from the store (in this case provided via `useContext`).
 They always only handle one step of property access at a time, building on top of each others access logic by composing them together.

 This way, if the data shape changes, you only have to modify the selector corresponding to the changed step and not the whole access chain.